Flat-rate cards:

 Annual fee considerations

-Any annual-fee card should clear a clear net-value threshold after fees.
+Any annual-fee card should clear a net-value threshold after fees.
 If expected incremental value is narrow, a no-fee mixed strategy may be stronger.
+For a fee-card grocery example, see Amex Blue Cash Preferred® vs Citi Double Cash® Card.

 What changes over time